Kristinita/KristinitaPelican/content/IT-articles/How-to-publish-your-package-to-PyPI-2018.md

 <a id="Dependencies"></a>
 ## Dependencies

 In this section I tell, what you need, that dependencies of your package from file *requirements.txt* automatically install for user.
-You don't need to write same dependencies in *requirements.txt* and *setup.cfg*/*setup.py*.
+You don’t need to write same dependencies in *requirements.txt* and *setup.cfg*/*setup.py*.

 !!! caution
 	Some developers [criticize this method](https://stackoverflow.com/a/33685899/5951529).
 If you need different dependencies for *requirements.txt* and *install_requires*, please, add list of your dependencies in *requirements.txt* and *setup.cfg* both.